FREQUENTLY ASKED QUESTIONS

 • Enhancing community-accessible recreational, athletic, and activity spaces

 These priorities came directly from the work of a nearly 60-member Community Task Force, which included parents, staff, students, business owners, civic leaders, and residents.
-The Task Force reviewed district facility assessments, staff and community surveys, and professional studies before recommending a plan that balanced maintenance needs with improvements to support learning, safety, and community use.
+The Task Force carefully reviewed facility assessments, staff and community surveys, and professional studies before recommending a plan that balances maintenance needs with improvements to support learning, safety, and community use.

-• Restroom updates in the referendum are about privacy, safety, and ADA accessibility for everyone, not about adding dozens of new facilities.
-Many of our restrooms are original to the buildings, making them outdated, difficult to maintain, and not up to current building codes or accessibility standards.
+• Restroom updates in the referendum focus on privacy, safety, and accessibility for everyone.
+Many of our restrooms are original to the buildings, making them outdated, harder to maintain, and not fully aligned with current building codes or accessibility standards.

-The updated designs focus on modern, single-user restrooms in certain locations.
-These provide greater privacy for all students and visitors—similar to what you now see in restaurants, coffee shops, airports, and shopping malls.
-This approach reduces wait times, improves safety and cleanliness, and makes restrooms more welcoming for everyone, including those with disabilities, health needs, or young children.
+The updated designs include modern, single-user restrooms in key locations.
+These provide greater privacy for all students and visitors—similar to restrooms you see in restaurants, coffee shops, airports, and shopping centers.
+This approach reduces wait times, improves safety and cleanliness, and ensures restrooms are welcoming for everyone, including those with disabilities, health needs, or young children.

-This is about common-sense improvements that bring our facilities up to the same standard you’d expect in other public places, while ensuring privacy and respect for every individual who uses them.
+These common-sense updates bring our facilities up to the same standard you’d expect in other public places, while ensuring privacy and respect for every individual who uses them.

-• The referendum includes ($1.7 million) to install artificial turf at our stadium—a practical, long-term solution that improves safety, increases access, and reduces ongoing costs.
+• The referendum includes $1.7 million to install artificial turf at the high school stadium—a practical, long-term investment that improves safety, increases access, and reduces ongoing maintenance costs.

-Natural grass fields in Minnesota are often unplayable for much of the year due to rain, snow, and thaw cycles.
-This leads to frequent cancellations, uneven playing surfaces, and higher injury risk for students and athletes.
-Turf addresses these challenges by providing:
+In Minnesota, natural grass fields are often unplayable for long stretches due to rain, snow, and freeze–thaw cycles.
+These conditions lead to frequent cancellations, uneven surfaces, and higher injury risks.
+Installing turf helps address these challenges by providing:

-• Consistent, safer playing conditions for physical education classes, athletics, and community activities.
+• Consistent, safe playing conditions for physical education, athletics, and community activities

-• Cost efficiency over time—reducing expenses for watering, mowing, fertilizing, lining, and re-sodding, while eliminating the need to rest or rotate fields.
+• Cost efficiency over time, eliminating expenses for watering, mowing, fertilizing, re-sodding, and field rotation

-Today, a majority of schools, colleges, and professional organizations have already moved in this direction.
-Cambridge-Isanti remains the only school district of our size in Minnesota without turf—continuing to face the limitations and higher costs of natural grass.
-This investment is about safety, opportunity, and long-term value for both our students and our community.
+Over time, the savings in maintenance and the increased year-round use of the facility help offset the initial investment, making it a responsible, sustainable choice.
+Cambridge-Isanti is currently the only district of its size in Minnesota without turf, continuing to face the limitations and higher long-term costs of natural grass.
+This investment is about safety, opportunity, and long-term value for students and the community alike.

 The Investment